 I am an outdoor enthusiast masquerading as a conservation biologist and quantitative ecologist.
 I'm currently a Liber Ero Fellow with Dr. Jeffrey Hutchings at Dalhousie University, where I'm assessing the impacts of salmon farms on wild salmon populations.
 In 2018, I finished my PhD at Simon Fraser University under the supervision of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.

 My research interests revolve around the conservation of imperilled wildlife, particularly in the marine environment.
 I like to use field experiments and statistical modelling approaches to address questions about potential threats to at-risk populations.

-As a researcher and field lead for Hakai Institute's Salmon Early Marine Survival Program, I spend most of my springs and summers in Johnstone Strait.
-Check out Hakai's stunning video of our work here or below to see what we do and why we do it.
+As a researcher and field lead for Hakai Institute's Juvenile Salmon Program, I spend most of my summers in the field at Salmon Coast Field Station.
+Check out Hakai's stunning video of our work below (or here) to see what we do and why we do it.

 Click here to see archived updates.